CALL {} (subquery)

 Aggregations

-Returning subqueries change the number of results of the query: The result of the CALL clause is the combined result of evaluating the subquery for each input row.
+Returning subqueries change the number of results of the query.
+The result of the CALL subquery is the combined result of evaluating the subquery for each input row.

 The following example finds the name of each person and the names of their friends: